 Callers who repeatedly attempt to circumvent these policies cause a disruption to the service and will receive a warning from the Director of External Affairs.
 Continued abuse of the system may result in having Campus Escort privileges revoked.

 To ensure we are best allocating our resources to meet our priorities, we have some restrictions on our service:

 - Campus Escort will abide by all State and Federal laws.

-- Campus Escort will travel no farther than a three-mile boundary from the perimeter of the main campus according to the odometer in the vehicle.
+- Campus Escort will travel no farther than a predetermined three-mile boundary from the perimeter of the main campus.

 - A property or recognized unit of the University of Nevada, Reno (including Greek houses) must be the start or end of a trip.

-- No third party commercial business can be the start or end of a trip with the exceptions of Walgreen's (located at 750 N. Virginia St.), the Bus station (located on 4th Street), and the Greyhound station.
+- No third party commercial business can be the start or end of a trip with the exceptions of Walgreen's (must be a round trip from the Residence Halls) (located at 750 N. Virginia St.), the Bus station (located on 4th Street), and the Greyhound station.